TobiasSekan/NetOdt/readme.md

 // Append a bold text
 odtDocument.Append("This is a bold text", TextStyle.Bold);

-// Append a align text
+// Append a centered text
-odtDocument.Append("This text is centered", TextAlignment.Center);
+odtDocument.Append("This text is centered", TextStyle.Center);

 // Append ten empty lines
 odtDocument.AppendEmptyLines(lines: 10);